 The great thing about knowledge is that we can share it freely without diminishing our own store of it.
 This site exists to share knowledge about the families that appear on its pages, about local history and about researching family history.
 I am happy for anybody to use the information here.
 Please credit the site by linking to it where appropriate, or otherwise acknowledging it, so others can share it.
 However if you want to copy any of the photos, please contact me,as many pictures are reproduced here with the permission of others and are not freely available.
 And I do hope you enjoy the site.

 We have a gallery with ultimately over 1000 photos (Over 800 up already).
-To help fellow Family History researchers there is a links page connecting to sites of interest to them, whether old hand or novice, particularly those with an interest in our families and families with Devon roots, currently with over 200 links.
+To help fellow FH researchers there is a links page connecting to sites of interest to them, whether old hand or novice, particularly those with an interest in our families and families with Devon roots, currently with over 200 links.
 And the Whites Directory page here lists the names of gentry, farmers and tradesmen from Devonshire villages and towns of relevance to our families.

 The Family Lives pages are packed with stories about members of the families that are the subjects of this site.
 There are pages about famous or celebrated members of the family tree - whose deeds deserve wider recognition.
 But of course most of the people featured here are " ordinary people", even when they may have done extraordinary things; their lives are celebrated throughout the site, whether they are our artistic and performing family members - poets, musicians, circus proprietors or painters.
 There is plenty of romance, scandal, tragedy, mayhem, violence and theft and a few laughs!
 Meet our villains and criminals, and our sports men and women.
 The Roll of Honour remembers the family members who have served their country.
 There are the stories of the migrations of some of our family.
 And a selection of maps showing where those families went to or came from.